canjs/can-stache-bindings/docs/can-value.md

 ## Use

-Add a `can-value="KEY"` attribute to an input or select element and the element's value will be cross-bound to an observable value specified by `KEY`.
+Add a `can-value="KEY"` attribute to an input or select element and the element’s value will be cross-bound to an observable value specified by `KEY`.

-Depending on the element and the element's type, `can-value` takes on different behaviors.
+Depending on the element and the element’s type, `can-value` takes on different behaviors.
 If an input element has a type not listed here, the behavior is the same as the `text` type.